 Why Volunteer?

-Finding a job can be time consuming and in some cases it can take a long time to find something that’s right for you.
-Volunteering is a unique way to focus on something positive but that also allows you the time you need to look for work.
+Finding a job can take a time.
+Volunteering is a unique way to focus on something positive while still giving you time to search for a job.
 You can volunteer while searching for a job and your jobseekers’ payment will not be affected, as long as you remain available to take up paid employment.
 Some good reasons to volunteer:

 How to Volunteer